Successful Project Management Tips | 6 Tip

 4. Be Honest

 Undoubtedly that honesty is one of the most important policies while managing a project.
-Not everyone needs to know everything all the time, however, if you hide many things from your team members or stakeholders, it will be difficult to get their support when you need regarding your secrets.
-Believe in transparency, share information and let them come to you with more insights.
+Not everyone needs to know everything all the time, however, if you hide many things from your team members or stakeholders, it will be difficult to get their support when you need it regarding your secrets.
+Believe in transparency in project management, share information and let them come to you with more insights.

 This will improve productivity because most of the information received by each team member is related to his/her task.
 So, he/she will spend less time and energy to do their best by losing less time.

 For example, you have two coders working on two different projects, you might encourage them to provide their recommendations related to each other’s work but you need to organize separate meetings to discuss the performance of each project.